 For the Video application, cPICSEL and aPICSEL reduce power consumption by averages of 9.6% and 19.7%, respectively.
 This suggests that the Video application is less conducive to frequency throttling than the Shockwave application.
 User 19 is the only exception where aPICSEL results in a power savings of 45.8%, greater than those for the Shockwave application.
 For the FIFA game, the average power improvements of 2.6% for cPICSEL and 6.7% for aPICSEL were lower than Video and Shockwave applications, suggesting that the FIFA game was the least conducive to frequency throttling.
 Note that PICSEL does not reduce the frequency for all the users while they play the FIFA game.
 For example, cPICSEL does not reduce the frequency for user 19.
 Similarly, aPICSEL does not reduce the frequency for user 17.
-This is understandable since the game application has the most steeply-sloped APC curve (Figure 1), meaning a change in frequency will have a larger effect on the game's displayed output than on the displayed output of the other applications.
+This is understandable since the game application has the most steeply sloped APC curve (Figure 1), meaning a change in frequency will have a larger effect on the game's displayed output than on the other applications' displayed output.

 For all three applications, we see that in all cases cPICSEL and aPICSEL lead to power savings compared to Windows DVFS.
-Averaged over three applications and 20 users, aPICSEL reduces the dynamic power consumption by 18.2%. cPICSEL results in a 9.1% power reduction.
+On average, aPICSEL reduces the dynamic power consumption by 18.2% for all three applications. cPICSEL results in a 9.1% power reduction aggregated over three applications and 20 users.